Decision Support and Analysis

 The project portfolio includes data/reporting deliverables, statistical analysis and analytical services, project/process management and decision support capacity related to faculty/instructional staffing resources, faculty research/scholarship, peer benchmarking, budget/financial analysis, forecasting and performance and outcome based measures.

-Data Studies & Systems
+Data Studies and Systems

 Academic Analytics is nationwide research/scholarship activities data system that supports strategic decision-making process as well as a method for benchmarking in comparison to other institutions.